Talwar-class frigate: Close-in weapon system (CIWS)

+For the CIWS role, two Kashtan air defence gun and missile systems are used.
+Each system consists of two GSh-30k (AO-18K) six-barreled 30 mm Gatling guns, fed by a link-less mechanism, and two SA-N-11 (navalised variant of the 9M311, SA-19) SAM clusters.
+The system also includes a storing and reloading system to keep 32 SAMs in container-launchers in the vessel's under-deck spaces.
+The later batches of 7 ships (Teg onwards) are fitted with the AK-630 system, replacing the Kashtan system in the earlier ships.
+After her mid-life refit, INS Trishul has also been fitted with the AK-630 in place of the Kashtan system.

 Anti-submarine warfare

-The ships carry the RPK-8 system, which uses a 12 barreled RBU-6000 ASW rocket launcher to fire the 212 mm 90R anti-submarine rocket or RGB-60 depth charges.
+The ships carry the RPK-8 system, which uses a 12-barrelled RBU-6000 ASW rocket launcher to fire the 212 mm 90R anti-submarine rocket or RGB-60 depth charges.
 The firing range is from 600 to 4300 m, and the depth of engagement is up to 1000 m.

 Two twin 533 mm DTA-53-11356 fixed torpedo tube launchers are fitted amidships and fire the SET-65E/53-65KE torpedoes.
 The Purga anti-submarine fire-control system provides control for both the RBU-6000 and DTA-53 launchers.